sigsum/sigsum/policy-maintenance.md

-- If several witnesses are physically located in the same place, for example in the same city, then the policy may be vulnerable with respect to something (e.g. natural disaster or other crisis) happening in that location.
+- If several witnesses are physically located in the same place, for example in the same city, then the policy may be vulnerable with respect to something (e.g., natural disaster or other crisis) happening in that location.
 So, the policy may be strengthened by adding witnesses based in other locations.